j4ckp0t85/mycloudmovienotify/README.md

 For example, you want to notify your friends about your new matrioska files added on your WD My cloud nas.

+Using your fantasy you could easily create your own Kodi/Plex - like - scraper.

 Remember: *you do it at your own risk.*

 # In depth